-The biggest favor you can offer your dog is to schedule Veterinary well exams at least once per year, if not semi-annually for seniors.
-A well exam is more comprehensive than your typical vaccination visit.
+The biggest favor you can offer your dog is a Veterinary well exam at least once per year, if not semi-annually for seniors.
+A well exam is more comprehensive than a typical vaccination visit.

 A wellness examination is a complete physical assessment with diagnostic testing that may include blood work, x-rays, urinalysis, and checking a stool sample for parasites.
 Special equipment is used to listen to heart and lungs, examine ears and eyes and check vital signs.
 Blood tests may include a complete blood cell count and chemistry panels to test for possible anemia, infection or organ disease.
 Blood chemistry tests are critical in order to evaluate how your dog’s body organs are functioning.
 Early detection of an underlying condition will help add years to your dog’s life.

 It’s important to carefully monitor your senior dog’s health and keep him active and mentally stimulated, while also instituting appropriate dietary adjustments as he ages.

 Many senior dog conditions can be mitigated by simple dietary changes, including adding daily dog food and joint supplements.
 Visit our Pet Store for supplements sold by Pet Wellbeing and Dr. Becker’s Bites @ www.doolittlesdoghouse.com/shop

 A pet insurance plan should also be considered as part of your pet’s wellness program, for all of your dog’s life stages.